- Published on

 Access Marlin to get printing status

 Marlin is the firmware that runs on the 3D printer.
-It is an open source and (I think) can be accessed via a USB port, just like an Arduino.
+It is open source and (I think) can be accessed via a USB port, just like an Arduino.
 I mean I've done car interfacing before, so to interface with the printer it shouldn't be that hard, or is it?

-Well, for now I couldn't find anything online, so I have to dig down by myself to see whether it is possible or not.
+Well, for now, I couldn't find anything online, so I have to dig down by myself to see whether it is possible or not.

 Timer off light